rose-pine/palette/readme.md

 > Color palette tool for Rosé Pine

 This package allows for easy import of the colors in the official Rosé Pine palette.
-All color values are referenced in a standard 6-character hex format.

 ## Install